 Overview of the Day before Yom Kippur's Observances

 Preparations for Yom Kippur begin early in the morning with the kaparot (atonement) rite.
-This consists of waving a chicken over one's head and reciting a traditional text.
+This consists of passing a chicken over one's head and reciting a traditional text.
 The chicken is ritually slaughtered and given to charity.
 Click here for more about this ceremony.

 In between the prayer services and preparing and eating the two meals, there is a lot to squeeze in: